aravindkoneru/SimpleScout/README.md

 issue.
 * There is no validation at this point to determine if the team number is actually valid.
 Entering a non-existant team or a team in the wrong format will throw a nasty error
+* You will require an `authkey` or `token` in order to run the complex version of the code.
+You can request one [here](https://usfirst.collab.net/sf/sfmain/do/viewProject/projects.first_community_developers?_message=1429471256751)

 ##Goals/Future Work